k2view-academy/K2View-Academy/articles/27_auditing/04_k2cloud.md

 ### Monitoring Page

-When auditing is enabled, audit entries are integrated into the logs shown on the Monitoring page, under the Fabric Monitor Logs pane.
+When auditing is enabled, audit entries appear in the logs shown on the Monitoring page, under the Fabric Monitor Logs pane.
 These entries are interspersed with standard logs and can be filtered using the search feature.

 To view only audit records, enter `AUDIT` in the case-sensitive search bar.